Current Project Leaders

 Aaron Gooch is a professional helper.
-Friend of humans and animals.
+A friend of humans and animals.
 Former small-town record store owner.
-Current Certified consumer credit counselor working with a non-profit financial wellness agency helping clients navigate bankruptcy.
+Currently, a Certified Consumer Credit Counselor working with a non-profit financial wellness agency helping clients navigate bankruptcy.
 Cries easily listening to pop punk and watching television.
 Always chasing the high of a good live show.
 Loves everything a lot except patriarchy, white supremacy, and capitalism.

 Linda Jordan is an attorney, an activist and a musician.
 As a legal aid attorney, she assists low-income Detroiters in civil legal matters and fosters community connections with a variety of nonprofits and neighborhood groups.
-As a Seraphine Board member, she applies her legal knowledge to help the organization function efficiently and grow.
+With Seraphine, she applies her legal knowledge to help the organization function efficiently and grow.
 She also co-organizes Mittenfest, an annual music festival that benefits 826 Michigan, a creative writing nonprofit.
 In her spare time, she writes sappy love songs that are somehow upbeat for her band Best Exes, and host’s shows in her attic.

 Sophia Softky is a writer, fundraiser, and former nomad putting down roots in Detroit.
-She also moonlights as BEIGE, a baby DJ in the House of Cyborg.
-Sophia joined the Seraphine Collective Board of Directors because she firmly believes in the power of social justice organizing through arts and culture.
+They also moonlight as BEIGE, a DJ in the House of Cyborg.
+Sophia joined the Seraphine Collective because they firmly believe in the power of social justice organizing through arts and culture.